 A battle of luxury large SUVs: Lincoln Navigator and Lexus LX570

 I had the luxury (pun intended) of my first ever press loan vehicle being an AWD Lexus LX570.
-Although I was very excited, I knew this was going to be a tough job.
+Although I was very excited, I knew this was going to be tough to write about the 2017 Lincoln Navigator Vs 2017 Lexus LX 570.
 The Lexus I had comes in priced at just over $97k.
 So I keep asking myself, is this SUV really worth almost 100 grand.
 What other vehicles can be compared?
 Well technically a Lincoln Navigator is in the same class, it’s a luxury vehicle, it’s an SUV, and it has a third row.

 I should mention, that the Lincoln Navigator is built on the same platform as the Ford Expedition which has been around for quite some time and in 2018 it is a completely new design.
 Whilst it would have been nice to compare the new body style, I did not have access to one.
 With the new body style comes more technology and the price is more comparable to the LX.